 Even if the other side has a settlement waiver and did not necessarily pay the court costs, if you lose your civil or small claims case and the court orders you to pay the other side's fees, you must pay them.
 The judgment entered against you in the case will not be satisfied (considered paid in full) until you pay the other side's waived fees.

 In a family law case, the court can order you to pay all or part of your waived fees or the waived fees of the other party if you receive a judgment or a child/spousal/partner/family support order.
 If this occurs, you have the right to request a court hearing to have the order to pay the waived court fees and expenses set aside (canceled).

 Find A Divorce Attorney in Los Angeles

-1000Attorneys.com has a Lawyer Referral Service that matches clients with a capable Divorce Lawyer best fit to handle your case.
+1000Attorneys.com is a California Bar Association Certified Lawyer Referral Service that can refer you to a capable Divorce Lawyer best fit to handle your case.
 You can contact us through our 24/7 Live Chat (or complete our submission form) for a free initial consultation.